 - almond milk - for topping

-- honey - for topping
+- maple syrup (or honey, if not vegan) - for topping

 - pomegranate seeds - for topping